 A manual approach to data cleansing every now and then is not sustainable.
 An automated CRM data enrichment tool ensures that the data in your CRM is always updated.
 And there are no duplicates, missing or inaccurate data in your CRM.

 3. Bring in automation into logging activities from multiple sources

-Ensuring CRM data completeness during migration is key to making CRM data migration a successful exercise.
+Ensuring CRM data completeness during migration is key to making Salesforce data migration a successful exercise.
 Capturing relevant, clean and complete data into Salesforce and maintaining its integrity can give a true view of enriched data and pipeline progression to revenue leaders.

 But how do you capture this activity data?
 Especially when it’s trapped in multiple siloed systems?
 Your data related to ongoing opportunities might be trapped across disconnected systems and teams.
 This disconnectedness makes it impossible to find answers at the time of need.